Asian Americans: Demographics

-The demographics of Asian Americans describe a heterogeneous group of people in the United States who can trace their ancestry to one or more countries in East, South, Southeast, or Central Asia.
+The demographics of Asian Americans describe a heterogeneous group of people in the United States who can trace their ancestry to one or more countries in Central, East, South, or Southeast Asia.
 Because they compose 7.3% of the entire US population, the diversity of the group is often disregarded in media and news discussions of "Asians" or of "Asian Americans".
 While there are some commonalities across ethnic subgroups, there are significant differences among different Asian ethnicities that are related to each group's history.
 The Asian American population is greatly urbanized, with nearly three-quarters of them living in metropolitan areas with population greater than 2.5 million.
 As of July 2015, California had the largest population of Asian Americans of any state, and Hawaii was the only state where Asian Americans were the majority of the population.

 The demographics of Asian Americans can further be subdivided into, as listed in alphabetical order: